 Custom User Profile Page Method

 Simply paste the code into your custom user profile page template.
 This will now provide the same option to delete someone’s account.
-Remember to update the redirect URL with your “Thank You” or “Goodbye” page because it is different in the shortcode section.
+If you have multiple custom user profile page templates, you will have to individually add this shortcode to each one.

 Give Your Users Control Over Their Account

-This may help a struggling website keep their subscriber numbers looking good, but once your website grows, getting subscribers is not as hard and it is a good practice to get rid of abandoned accounts.
+This may help a struggling website keep its subscriber numbers looking good.
+But once your website grows, getting subscribers is not as hard and it is a good practice to get rid of abandoned accounts.
 Popular usernames are selected when an account system is introduced.
-Deleting the account will allow for these usernames be used once again.

-Why do you want to give your users the option to delete their own account?
-Do you expect a lot of users to delete their account?
+Why do you want to give your users the option to delete their own accounts?
+Do you expect a lot of users to delete their accounts?